searchlight/icinga-operator/docs/cluster-alerts/README.md

 This object will do the followings:

-- This Alert is set on pods with matching label `app=nginx` in `demo` namespace.
+- This Alert is set at cluster level in `demo` namespace.
+- Check command `pod_exists` will check for 2 pods matching the label `app=nginx` in `demo` namespace.
-- Check command `pod_volume` will be applied on volume named `webstore`.
-- Icinga will check for volume size every 60s.
+- Icinga will check for the existence of pods every 60s.
-- Notifications will be sent every 5m if any problem is detected, until acknowledged.
+- Notifications will be sent every 3m if any problem is detected, until acknowledged.
-- When the disk is 70% full, it will reach `WARNING` state and emails will be sent to _ops@example.com_ via Mailgun as notification.
-- When the disk is 95% full, it will reach `CRITICAL` state and SMSes will be sent to _+1-234-567-8901_ via Twilio as notification.
+- When the number of pods with label app=nginx is not 2, it will reach `CRITICAL` state and SMSes will be sent to _+1-234-567-8901_ via Twilio as notification.

 Any ClusterAlert object has 2 main sections: